The Black Stranger: Plot summary

-The buccaneers are both bitter enemies and bring their feud towards the Count's stronghold.
-During a meeting one night between the Count, Black Zarono, and Strombanni, Conan surprisingly emerges from behind some drapery, having made his way into the fortress by stealth.
+The Count is alarmed when, in short succession, two pirate ships arrive.
+The pirates are led by a Barachan named Strom and a Zingaran called Black Zarono.
+The pirates are bitter enemies but both falsely believe Valenso knows about the Treasure of Tranicos.
+In a meeting between the three, Conan makes an appearance, having made his way into the fortress by stealth.
 The men learn from Conan that he has discovered the Treasure of Tranicos and would be willing to share the loot with the others, if they help him retrieve it.
-They reluctantly make a thieves' pact and agree to join Conan, knowing full well that they will kill him once the treasure is in their possession.
-Conan, on the other hand, has something else in mind for his companions, chiefly trapping them in the treasure vault to have them be killed by the demon, taking the treasure with the crews of both ships, and sailing away.
+They reluctantly make a thieves' pact and agree to join Conan, planning to kill him once the treasure is in their possession.
+Conan, however, intends to trap Strom and Zarono in the cave, where they will be killed by poisonous fumes, take the treasure and sail away with the pirate crews.
+Conan's plans fails.
+When he and the pirates arrive at the crag, they are quickly surrounded by Picts and have to fight their way back to the fortress.